 How often should you change your mattress?
 More often than you might think: most experts suggest upgrading every 6-8 years under normal conditions.
 It might be an investment, but it's one worth making if you can afford it.
 Studies (opens in new tab) have found that newer mattresses can significantly improve your sleep quality and reduce aches and pains.
 And even if you clean your mattress regularly, sweat, dead skin cells and dust mites build up to frankly horrifying levels fairly quickly.
 You can help matters by adding one of the best mattress protectors, and bunging it in the washing machine regularly.

 If you're unsure about sizing, our mattress size guide will help you out (with info on the sheets and bedding you need, too).
-These are adult options – we have separate guides to the best kids mattress and the best cotbed mattress.
+These are adult options – we have separate guides to the best kids mattress and the best cotbed mattress for toddler.

 Which is the best type of mattress?